 Hε=fM,Iε:=M1-Iε [2]

-where M is the arithmetic mean of the age-at-death distribution (i.e. M= H0) and Iε is the Atkinson index of (lifespan) inequality, which defined as
+where M is the arithmetic mean of the age-at-death distribution (i.e. M= H0) and Iε is the Atkinson index of (lifespan) inequality, which is defined as

 Iε=1-HεM [3]

 In the hypothetical case where all individuals died at the same age, Iε would take a value of 0.
 In general, larger levels of Iε indicate greater variation in the age-at-death distribution.
 Based on equations [1]–[3], we can now present the following decomposition formula: